base-api-io/base-cr/README.md

 ### Sending email

-Using the `emails` endpoint on the client you send emails:
+Using the `emails` endpoint on the client you can send emails:

 ```crystal
 # Sending an email